oguzhalit/k8s-bootcamp/README.md

-# Daitan Group DevOps Tools Bootcamp
+# DevOps Tools Bootcamp

-This is the project used during Daitan Group DevOps Tool Bootcamp on DevWeek.
+This is the project used during DevOps Tool Bootcamp on DevWeek.
 With this project, we will dive into some of the tools and processes normally adopted by a DevOps team.

 Along with this project, you will find links to the presentations used during the Bootcamp to explain some of the concepts presented here.